bradfortner/Convergence-Jukebox-2/README.md

 Features include;
 - Unlimited mp3 library size: Currently operating in our development centre is a version containing 15,800 mp3 files.
 This implementation runs on minimum hardware.
 In this case it’s an HP MINI 210 PC that contains an Atom N450 processor, 1024 MB of memory and a ‎160.0 GB hard drive.
 Jukebox 2.0 has yet to be tested on a Raspberry Pi.
 - Automatic Song Detection: MP3 library database is built automatically when additional properly formed ID3 tagged files are added to the media folder and the program is restarted.
-- Multiple Display Resolutions: Developers can change display resolution, skins and customize all items on the screen (such as song name positions) using Pythons Tkinter code.
+- Multiple Display Resolutions: Developers can change display resolution, skins and customize all items on the screen (such as song name positions) using Pythons Kivy code.
 - Customizable To Your Location: The Jukebox name or service at top of arch can be customized in the Python Kivy code.
 - Background Music System: Convergence Jukebox plays library loaded in Jukebox in a continuous manner randomly.
 Makes an excellent background music system.
     -  Different Styles Of Music: mp3’s can be tagged with genres in comment area of ID3 tag.
 Random play can be set to play specific genres by altering a simple text file.